 To all bands and entertainers out there.
 Deal with this now or you will get absolutely nowhere.
 If it is a repetitive problem, fire them.
 Find band members that are willing to give 100% to make it happen or prepare to sit in anonymity for a very long time if not forever.

 Title got your attention right?
 Good.
 In this ever changing landscape that is the entertainment industry, you have to decide what success means to you and go for it.
 You have to learn to be happy with what you have achieved and as long as you have given it everything that you have, you have to be okay with the results.
 What does this mean?
+It means that you need to look at what successful people have that you don’t and how do you learn those habits and make them work for you.

-You see, the special people have a dream.
+You see, these successful people have a dream.
 A goal they know is almost impossible to achieve as so very few ever do.
 They accept it, plan for it and actually put the plan into motion to achieve their end goal.
 Every day of their lives.
 No exceptions, no excuses.
 They put their bodies, families and careers through hell for that 15 minutes of standing on a podium, hearing their national anthem and knowing at least for that little bit of time, they are the very best at what they do and that is all they need.

-You see for years the entertainers complained about other people making all the money, but the reality is, they were doing all the hard work.
+For years the entertainers complained about other people making all the money, but the reality is, they were doing all the hard work.
 They did the work no one else wanted to do and usually fronted all the money.
 Now we live in a different dynamic.
 The money isn’t there any more.
 The entertainers got what they wanted, control of their careers.
 But that comes with actually having to adapt and learning how to run a business.
 Doing the things they bitched about having to pay so much money to have other people do.
 Just like any other business.
 You have to pay people to work for you and you pay a much higher price for experts in their field.
 Entertainers haven’t adapted to this new dynamic yet.
 They still think that people will work extremely hard for no or very little money which I am afraid isn’t going to happen.

 Look at your goals and career like your are training for that gold medal and make it happen.
 You are the only one that can and no one else will put that kind of effort to back you, if you won’t do if for yourself.